 When this switch is checked, the colour gradient is automatically mapped to the range of values in that property.
 For example, if 'Speed' is chosen in 'Gradient Parameter', the slowest particles are given the colour at the left edge of the gradient, while the fastest ones are given the colour at the right edge.
 If this switch is unchecked you can choose the range to map to the gradients using the ' Min' and 'Max' settings.

-This is not available with the P-P Distance option.
-With that, you must set the range in the 'Min' and 'Max' settings.
+This is not available with the Direction, P-P Distance, or Rotation options.
+With P-P Distance you must set the range in the 'Min' and 'Max' settings.

 The minimum and maximum values to use when the 'Auto' switch is unchecked.